bell Peterborough Morris ribbon

 Old Mother Oxford

-Headington and Bampton
+Headington / Bampton

 Bonney Green Garters.
 The finale dance used by many Morris sides.